npeltier/sling-pipes/README.md

 * `expr` property, expression through which the pipe will execute (depending on the type)
 * `conf` optional child node that contains addition configuration of the pipe (depending on the type)

+### Base pipe
+rather dummy pipe, outputs what is in input (so what is configured in path).
+Handy for doing some test mostly
+* `sling:resourceType` is `slingPipes/base`

 ### Container Pipe
 assemble a sequence of pipes, with its binding context pipes write to
 * `sling:resourceType` is `slingPipes/container`